MichalAdorno/kata-exercises/README.md

 Implement a solution to the Dining Philosophers problem.

 _Note_: threads should avoid circular deadlocks, so _any_ acyclical directed graph representing synchronisation on forks is a correct solution.
+### graphs.cycledetection
+Suppose a graph is represented in a 2-dimensional matrix.
+Write an algorithm that detects whether a non-directed graph has a cycle.
 ### heaps
 Implement Max-Heap along with its operations:
 * insert into heap